s4022757/dms1_blog/posts/Week_8.md

 The detail in some of the freely availble models are meticulous!

-With a little more knowledge about rectangular form, let's also now rearange the buildings with form & void in mind.
+With a little more knowledge about void rectangular form, let's also now rearange the buildings with this in mind.

 ![New Skyline](/w08s01/Imported_Cityscene/Skyline.png)